jaipkapoor99/bookify/ARCHITECTURE.md

 getTTFB(sendToAnalytics);
 ```

-This architecture provides a robust, scalable, and maintainable foundation for the Event Booking Platform, with clear separation of concerns, comprehensive security measures, and optimized performance characteristics.
+This architecture provides a robust, scalable, and maintainable foundation for Bookify, with clear separation of concerns, comprehensive security measures, and optimized performance characteristics.